 Electrical services should have grounding components at the main service that are designed to protect the system from lightning strikes and problems that could occur with the power lines from the utility.
 Continue reading

 The drain, waste and vent system is referred to by plumbers as “DWV” and this is the system that conveys waste and gray water to the municipal sewer system (or septic system if applicable).
 Continue reading

 Water pressure regulators are typically required by the City or County when the incoming water pressure exceeds 80 psi.
 The idea is to reduce the chance of pipes, hoses, appliances or supply lines from leaking or bursting from high pressure.
 Continue reading

 A ledger is the board or framing member that secures a deck or porch to the structure.
 These framing members are vulnerable to moisture damage as debris and water often become trapped between the ledger and the wall leading to rot or decay.
 Continue reading

 A ledger is the board or framing member that secures a deck or porch to the building.
 Deck and porch ledgers should be securely bolted to the building to prevent injuries from failure.
 Continue reading

 The main water line or the building water supply is the portion of underground piping from EBMUD’s water meter to the home.
 Continue reading

-Transite is the trade name or manufacturer’s name for an obsolete asbestos-cement product.
+Transite is an old brand name for an obsolete asbestos-cement product.
 Continue reading